 Self-care steps you can do at home: Get plenty of restDrink plenty of fluidsTry warm liquids (tea or broth), or cool liquidsGargle with warm saline several times a dayAvoid irritants that might affect your throat, such as tobacco smoke and cold airAvoid drinking alcohol

 To help reduce your chance of a sore throat: Wash your hands frequently.
 Do this especially after blowing your nose or after caring for a child with a sore throat.If someone in your home has a sore throat, keep their eating utensils and drinking glasses separate from those of other family members.
 Wash these objects in hot, soapy water.If a toddler with a sore throat has been sucking on toys, wash the toys in soap and water.Immediately get rid of used tissues, and then wash your hands.If you have hay fever or another respiratory allergy, see your doctor.
 Avoid the substance that causes your allergy.

-Brink AJ, Cotton MF, et al. Guideline for the management of upper respiratory tract infections.
+Brink AJ, Cotton MF, Feldman C, et al. Guideline for the management of upper respiratory tract infections.

 S Afr Med J.